 In our Real Good series, we go beyond the job description to look at the good work Antenna consultants and employees do in their communities after hours.
-Today we’re highlighting Antenna staff accountant Drake Friesen.
+This piece features Antenna staff accountant Drake Friesen.

 Drake loves to travel.
 One of the things he has realized through his travel around the world the past few years: It’s incredibly difficult to integrate quickly into a new culture.

 On a month-long study abroad trip in China, Drake experienced the confusion and frustration of not understanding a language and a culture.
 He turned to a local student who spoke English to guide him around, decode menus, explain public transportation, and introduce him to new people.
 “He was so incredibly helpful explaining things that were commonplace for him, but that I would have never known,” he says.